hgeaydem/openshift-virt-labs/docs/workshop/content/deploy-workloads.md

 > **NOTE**: A `vm` object is the definition of the virtual machine, whereas a `vmi` is an instance of that virtual machine definition.

 After a few minutes the machine will report its IP:

+> **NOTE**: Due to some environmental issues and an OpenStack Bug in OVN this will take around 6-7 minutes to report.

 ~~~bash
 $ oc get vmi